 - First, we will test from the Amazon Web Services (or AWS) ap-southeast-2 region using a t2.medium instance.

-- The second test was from my home using a local internet service provider (ISP).
+- Then, the second test was from my home using a local internet service provider (ISP).

 The following results prove why the Cloud is better!
-It is an unfair comparison between AWS's gigabit network vs. my local 100 Mbps broadband.
-So, only reference these result if you plan to access Wasabi S3 from home.
+It is an unfair comparison between AWS’s gigabit network vs. Exetel.
+So, only reference these results if you plan to access Wasabi S3 from home.
 As per The New Daily: “Australia has fallen to 68th in global internet speed rankings, making it the fourth slowest country for broadband in the Organisation for Economic Co-operation and Development (OECD).”

 How to do the tests yourself?